fcbond/geonames-wordnet/README.md

 # geonames-wordnet
-Code to generate wordnets from the GeoNames database
+Code to generate wordnets from the [GeoNames geographical database](https://www.geonames.org/).

+It uses mappings developed by the Geo-Wordnet, GeoWordnet and CILI projects.